sbb-design-systems/lyne-components/src/elements/container/container/readme.md

 The `sbb-container` content is provided via an unnamed slot.

+The `image` slot can be used to place a background image.
+If you need to control the object position, use CSS object-position for slotted `img`, or `--sbb-image-object-position` variable for slotted `sbb-image`.

 ## Style

 By default `sbb-container` uses the `page spacing` defined in the [layout documentation](/docs/styles-layout--docs).
 Optionally the user can use the `expanded` property (default: `false`) to switch to the `page spacing expanded` layout.